Medical Malpractice Lawyer Serving Rock Hill

 What Is the Leading Cause of Medical Malpractice Claims?

-When seeking medical attention, patients trust healthcare professionals for their well-being and anticipate expert and attentive care.
+When receiving medical care, patients place their trust in providers to deliver knowledgeable and attentive treatment.
 However, not all medical treatments unfold as expected, sometimes leading to adverse outcomes.

 While some of these instances are unavoidable, others cross into the territory of medical malpractice, where negligence by healthcare providers can lead to severe consequences.